Nihlus/Crystite/Crystite/README.md

 | priorityWorkers   | int          | The number of priority workers to create.                                                            | (internal)  | no       |

 > **Warning**
-> Ensure that any assemblies referenced in `pluginAssemblies` are *not* stored in the root of the NeosVR installation
+> Ensure that any assemblies referenced in `pluginAssemblies` are *not* stored in the root of the Resonite installation
-> directory (or, if you're using the desktop client, any directory containing NeosVR assemblies).
+> directory (or, if you're using the desktop client, any directory containing Resonite assemblies).
 Doing so can cause
-> runtime conflicts between assembly versions shipped by the server and ones shipped by NeosVR (or ones shipped with the
+> runtime conflicts between assembly versions shipped by the server and ones shipped by Resonite (or ones shipped with the
 > plugin!).

 Additionally, the following extra keys can be used in the `startWorlds` array.